-Hard Times, hold me, a poetic performance which was performed at the University of Minnesota by Brazilian researcher Patricia Giseli, or Pagi, as she is best known, took place in late August 2019 at noon in front of the Coffman Memorial Union, a building that houses a variety of services at the University of Minnesota (see photo at right by Julia Vanatta).
+Hard Times, hold me, a poetic performance that was performed at the University of Minnesota by Brazilian researcher Patricia Giseli, or Pagi, as she is best known, took place in late August 2019 at noon in front of the Coffman Memorial Union, a building that houses a variety of services at the University of Minnesota (see photo at right by Julia Vanatta).

 Julia Vanatta, an American woman and friend of Pagi's who assisted during the performance, reports that she was invited by her friend to photograph the experiment.
 According to Julia: “My role was to capture the reactions, or lack of reactions, of passers-by.
 Pagi's experience was different from mine.
 She was the object of the experiment, I was the observer.
 Pagi had her dark, wavy hair pulled back in a ponytail, represented a person who needed comfort, and held a handwritten cardboard sign that read 'Hard Times, Hold Me'.
 Beside her was a tray with some coins.
 My first impression focused on how people didn't see her, at least that's how it seemed.
 Many were too busy with their heads turned to the phone.
 Others may have noticed, but they were indifferent and did not turn their heads.
 As we continued the experiment, some people approached Pagi and hugged her.
 Pagi seemed small in contrast to the large building and square.
 We moved to another location on Campus.
 This time Pagi was on a path where students, parents, and teachers would be more likely to see her asking for help.
 While she was there looking sad, a woman came over and gave her a big hug."